 5. Heat oven to 350.

-6. Add some water or broth to the bottom of the pan to keep drippings from burning.
+6. Add about 1 inch of water or broth to the bottom of the pan to keep the drippings from burning.

 8. I like to spoon drippings over the hot turkey when I remove it from the oven.